 An essential nutrient in regulating homocysteine levels (with B6 and B12) and also very important in pregnancy, regulates nerve cells formation.

 Unlike other B vitamins can be stored in the body for up to 5 years.

-Vitamin B12 is found naturally in animal products, hence, it is recommended to who is vegan to take a supplement of a B12 vitamin.
+Vitamin B12 is found naturally in animal products; hence, it is recommended to who is vegan to take a supplement of B12 vitamin.

-It is important to contact a specialist before starting to take supplements or any type of treatment that includes them.
+It is essential to contact a specialist before starting to take supplements or any type of treatment that includes them.